UncleTed/adventOfCode2019/README.md

 `source env/bin/activate`

 To deactivate it run `deactivate`

+## Required Python Packages
+The file requirements.txt has the list of required python packages.
+Install the packages with the command: `pip install -r requirements.txt`

 ## Configure VSCode
 ### Extensions
 Use the File -> Preferences -> Extensions menu option to open the extensions panel.
 Search for the extension name and push the green install button.
 You may have to reload VSCode.
 Install the following extensions: